tahira-h/bikesharing/README.md

 Close the file.

 The fifth visualization provides the number of bike trips by gender for each hour for each day of the week.
-As shown in the image, female customers have a lower rate of bike trips each hour for each day of the week, in comparison to its subscriber counterparts with a higher rate of bike trips.Male customers have a lower rate of bike trips each hour for each day of the week, in comparison to its subscriber counterparts with a higher rate of bike trips.
-Unknown customers have a higher rate of bike trips each hour for each day of the week, in comparison to its subscriber counterparts with a lower rate of bike trips.
+As shown in the image, female customers have a lower rate of bike trips each hour for each day of the week, in comparison to its female subscriber counterparts with a higher rate of bike trips.
+Male customers have a lower rate of bike trips each hour for each day of the week, in comparison to its male subscriber counterparts with a higher rate of bike trips.
+Unknown customers have a higher rate of bike trips each hour for each day of the week, in comparison to its unknown subscriber counterparts with a lower rate of bike trips.

 [link to dashboard](https://public.tableau.com/profile/tahira3223#!/vizhome/UserTripsbyGenderbyWeekday_16204421135930/UserTripsbyGenderbyWeekday?publish=yes)